-UNDERSTANDING THE WORL UNDERSTANDING THE WORLD Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Repeat actions that have an Explore and respond to Explore materials with Make connections between Notice differences between Preparing children for the effect. different natural phenomena different properties the features of their family people next phase in learning, Explore materials with in their setting and on trips.
-Explore and respond to and other families consolidating and ensuring different properties different natural phenomena that children have key skills.
-Talk about themselves and in their daily experiences at their family nursery Autumn/Fireworks Night Pancake Day World book day EID celebrations E safety awareness Diwali Chinese New Year Mother's day Walk to school week Christmas I love you day Easter Celebrations Road safety and safety Healthy eating week World children's day Ramadan awareness Oral health week NSPCC- PANTS Father's day NSPCC number day UTW knowledge progression AUTUMN SPRING SUMMER Know who is part of their fam ily (P&amp;C) Know they take part in celebrations (P&C) Know that there are people who help us (age appropriate Know they were once a baby (Scientific) Know people can travel to diffe erent places by walking, car, through experience: doctors, dentists, teachers, police) (P&C) Know the names of facial features (Scientific) train, plane, bus (Geographica I) Know that experiences they have had happened in the past Know different weather types (Geographical) Know that animals and plants need taking care of (food, (Historical) water) (Scientific) Know they live in Birmingham (Geographical) Know what night and day is (Scientific) cientific) Know the outdoors changes a cross the year (Scientific) Key yocahulary to be tauaht by the end of little nursery year. cientific) -
+JNDERSTANDING THE WORLD Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Repeat actions that have an effect.
+Explore materials with different properties Talk about themselves and their family Explore and respond to different natural phenomena in their setting and on trips.
+Explore materials with different properties Explore and respond to different natural phenomena in their daily experiences at nursery Make connections between the features of their family and other families Notice differences between people Preparing children for the next phase in learning, consolidating and ensuring that children have key skills. , Autumn/Fireworks Night Diwali Christmas Healthy eating week Oral health week Pancake Day Chinese New Year I love you day World children's day NSPCC- PANTS NSPCC number day World book day Mother's day Easter Celebrations Ramadan EID celebrations Walk to school week Road safety and safety awareness Father's day E safety awareness

+UTW knowledge progression

+AUTUMN SPRING SUMMER Know who is part of their family (P&C) Know they take part in celebrations (P&C) Know that there are people who help us (age appropriate Know they were once a baby (Scientific) Know people can travel to different places by walking, car, through experience: doctors, dentists, teachers, police) (P&C) Know the names of facial features (Scientific) train, plane, bus (Geographical) Know that experiences they have had happened in the past Know different weather types (Geographical) Know that animals and plants need taking care of (food, (Historical) water) (Scientific) Know they live in Birmingham (Geographical) Know what night and day is (Scientific) Know the outdoors changes across the year (Scientific)